 Many people who don’t experience addiction themselves struggle to understand why and how others become addicted to substances like drugs and alcohol.
 Some doubt or downplay the suffering that comes with this disease, and others, those who empathize with struggling addicts, just can’t fully grasp the painful, strenuous battle that is addiction.
 In consideration of this lack of understanding, mental health professionals and recovering addicts explain exactly what it’s like to experience addiction, from the onset stages to recovery.

 1) Addiction does not discriminate.

 Brooks Oscarson has been sober for 2.5 years now and is dedicated to raising awareness about drug addiction.
-She explains that addiction, like many other diseases, does not discriminate—people from all walks of life experience addiction: “Just like there are many different types of people in the world, there are many different types of addicts as well.
+She explains that drug and/or alcohol addiction, like many other diseases, does not discriminate—people from all walks of life experience addiction: “Just like there are many different types of people in the world, there are many different types of addicts as well.
 I think when most people think of drug addiction, they picture a scary homeless person who wouldn’t hesitate to hurt someone to get their next fix.
-And while those addicts most certainly do exist, that’s not the whole picture… the thing with addiction is that it can happen to anyone.”
+And while those addicts most certainly do exist, that’s not the whole picture….The thing with addiction is that it can happen to anyone.”